WasyeaGul/Profile/README.md

 - How changes in code affect the appearance and behavior of a website

 ## Notes
-This project was completed for an academic course and demonstrates foundational exposure to web development concepts rather than advanced programming or analytics.
+This project was completed for an academic course and demonstrates foundational exposure to web development concepts